andrerafaelf/MS2-project/README.md

 ### Code

--   Part of the core structure of the javascript code came from here [Portexe youtube](https://www.youtube.com/watch?v=3uuQ3g92oPQ)
+-   Part of the structure of the javascript code came from [here](https://www.youtube.com/watch?v=3uuQ3g92oPQ)

 -   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.